kemitchell/saas-package/base.md

 ## Changes Provider May Make

-- _Provider_ may end this agreement at the end of the twelfth or any later _Billing Period_ by giving _Notice_ at least `Termination Notice Period` full _Billing Periods_ in advance.
+- _Provider_ may end this agreement at the end of the thirty-sixth or any later _Billing Period_ by giving _Notice_ at least `Termination Notice Period` full _Billing Periods_ in advance.

 - _Provider_ may end this agreement immediately if _Customer_ breaches this agreement and fails to cure the breach within `Breach Cure Period` of _Notice_.